julot/sphinxcontrib-dd/README.rst

   First remember that this option is in comma separated value format.
   This means that the option will produce to values: ``A B`` and ``C D``.

-  These two values force A and B to be in the same column and C and D to be in the same column too.
+  These two values force A and B to be in the same rank and C and D to be in the same rank too.
-  But because we didn't specify B and C to be in the same column, C nodes is placed in the right of the B node.
+  But because we didn't specify B and C to be in the same rank, C node is placed in the right of the B node.

-  If you want node D placed at the top of node C, you can simply change the relationship into ``D >0--|| C``.
+  If you want D node placed at the top of C node, you can simply change the relationship into ``D >0--|| C``.

 Now, if you understand dot language you may now realized that ``graph-*`` and